PacktPublishing/Building-Modern-Data-Applications-Using-the-Databricks-Lakehouse/chapter07/README.md

 Furthermore, you will need to download and execute the accompanying notebook samples:

 - `01-Lineage Data Generator.py` - Data generator notebook that creates several tables used to explore the Lineage Graphing capabilities of the Catalog Explorer.
-- `02-Working with the Databricks Lineage REST API.py` - Sample notebook that contains sample requests to the Lineage Tracking REST API.
+- `02-Working with the Data Lineage REST API.py` - Sample notebook that contains sample requests to the Data Lineage REST API.
 - `Predicting Carbon Footprint.py` - Sample DLT pipeline notebook that ingest commercial airline flight data from `/databricks-datasets` directory.

 ### Technical requirements